University Policy on Intellectual Property and Commercialization

 I. APPLICABILITY AND SCOPE OF POLICY

 The University recognizes and supports technology transfer as an integral component of the University’s mission.
 Licensing of Intellectual Property rights to parties outside the University is one significant manner in which technology transfer is accomplished, and is the focus of this Policy.
-The objectives of technology transfer include the following: to facilitate the efficient transfer of knowledge and technology from the University to the private sector in support of the public interest; to support the discovery of new knowledge and technology; to attract resources for the support of University programs; to provide services to University Employees to facilitate their efforts to carry out the University’s mission; and to promote local, state, and national economic development.
+The objectives of technology transfer include the following: to facilitate the efficient transfer of knowledge and technology from the University to the private sector in support of the public interest; to support the discovery of new knowledge and technology; to attract resources for the support of University programs; to provide services to Michigan Inventors to facilitate their efforts to carry out the University’s mission; and to promote local, state, and national economic development.

 II.
 OWNERSHIP OF INTELLECTUAL PROPERTY